ttu-ttu/ebook-reader/README.md

 You can load files by clicking/tapping on the dropzone or respective Icons.
 Alternatively, you can also drag & drop files or folders on the manager if your device supports it.

+**Note**: The character count is mainly based on paragraph nodes in the book.
+Configuring e. g. a very high line height or similar may update the counter more slowly

 You can find most of the reader controls in the reader header which you can open by clicking/tapping in the upper area of the page:

 | Control                                          | Description                                                                     |